telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-saleshub/home-page/kendo-saleshub-filtering-orders-server-side.md

 Now you need to call the `updateGridCustomerFilter` function, which takes a `customerId` as a parameter.
 Because the `data-customer-id` attribute was added to all of the customer nodes when the TreeView was generated on the server side, you need to retrieve that value from the jQuery object by calling the `data` function on it.

-The example below demonstrates the function which commands the update of the filters on the Grid.
+The following example demonstrates the function which commands the update of the filters on the Grid.

 ###### Example